Nathaniel Freeman (physician)

-Nathaniel Freeman (March 28, 1741 – September 20, 1827) was an American physician and jurist.
+Nathaniel Freeman (March 28, 1741 – September 20, 1827) was an American medical doctor and jurist.
 He was a brigadier general during the American Revolutionary War and a member of the Massachusetts House of Representatives in 1775.

 Biography

 Nathaniel Freeman born in Dennis, Barnstable County, Massachusetts in 1741.
 He settled at Sandwich (also Barnstable County) in 1763 where he established a medical practice.
 He also studied law.

 In 1773, Freeman became chairman of the Committee of Correspondence of Safety of Sandwich.
 In September of 1774 he was chosen the leader of a mass protest against the British "Intolerable Acts," which won the agreement of county officials to ignore the requirements of Parliament's new legislation.
 The following year was elected a member of the Massachusetts House of Representatives and was appointed colonel of a militia regiment.

 Freeman served during the American Revolutionary War, commanding a militia regiment in the Rhode Island expedition, and from 1781 to 1791 he was brigadier general of militia.
 He was also a judge of probate and of the Court of Common Pleas.